The FAQ Files: Should I Hire a Professional Editor?

 What Does a Professional Editor Actually Do?

-Let’s break the myth: I’m really not here to judge or correct you.
-My job is to support your writing: whether that’s smoothing out grammar, untangling tricky sentences, or helping your message land with more clarity and confidence.
+Let’s break the myth: I’m not here to judge or correct you.
+My job is to support your writing: whether that’s smoothing out grammar, untangling tricky sentences, or helping your message land more clearly.

 Depending on what your writing needs, I can offer:

-• Structural support – if a section feels clunky or confusing, I’ll help you reshape it so the ideas land clearly and logically.
+Structural support: if a section feels clunky or unclear, I’ll help you shape it so the ideas land with clarity, rhythm, and intent.

-• Tone and sensitivity checking – ensuring your words sound like you and suit your audience, whether you’re writing with warmth, authority, or a touch of both.
+Tone and sensitivity checking: ensuring your words sound like you and resonate with your intended audience, whatever your style or subject matter.

 Behind it all is one simple aim: to make your writing stronger, clearer, and unmistakably yours.